SymTh for non-finite symmetries: Lower-dimensional examples

 Let us comment on some peculiarities regarding boundary conditions for \( 2d \) Maxwell theory (a generalization of the discussion to \( 2d \) Yang-Mills is straightforward).
 In \( d = 2 \), \( F \) has only one gauge-invariant component, and a convenient way to impose a boundary condition at some one-dimensional boundary \( \gamma_i \) is to fix the holonomy of the connection to some group element \( g_i \) by inserting in path integrals

-This boundary condition does not have an analogue in higher dimensions.
-However, it is related to the Neumann conditions in a precise way, as we now comment.
-Since the general form of the gauge connection on a one-dimensional boundary \( \gamma_i \) is
+This boundary condition does not have a direct analogue in higher dimensions for one-form gauge fields.
+However, it is related to the Dirichlet boundary condition in a precise way, as we now comment.
+Since in $d=2$ all $U(1)$ bundles restrict to trivial bundles on a $d=1$ boundary $\gamma_i$ (with necessarily flat connections as $F|_{\gamma_i} =0$), the only gauge-invariant information is contained in boundary holonomies.
+This information is also encoded in the non-exact part of boundary connections:

-in some angular coordinate \( \theta \), fixing the boundary holonomy amounts to fixing the non-exact part of \( A|_{\gamma_i} \), since \( \text{Hol}_{\gamma_i}(A) = e^{i \alpha} \).
-This is not quite a Dirichlet condition, as one would need to fix the entire \( A|_{\gamma_i} \) configuration.
-Moreover, the boundary condition on the holonomy allows for gauge transformations on the boundary, very much like a Neumann condition.
-To understand the precise connection, one can consider the partition function on the disk topology with just one boundary \( \gamma \):